MicrosoftDocs/azure-devops-docs/docs/pipelines/process/phases.md

 ::: moniker range=">= tfs-2018"

-You can organize your build or deployment pipeline into phases.
-Every build or deployment pipeline has at least one phase.
+You can organize your build or deployment pipeline into jobs.
+Every build or deployment pipeline has at least one job.

 ::: moniker-end

 ::: moniker range="tfs-2018"

 > [!NOTE]
-> You must install TFS 2018.2 to use phases in build processes.
-In TFS 2018 RTM you can use phases in release management deployment processes.
+> You must install TFS 2018.2 to use jobs in build processes.
+In TFS 2018 RTM you can use jobs in release management deployment processes.

 ::: moniker-end

 ::: moniker range="tfs-2017"

-You can organize your deployment process into phases.
-Every deployment process has at least one phase.
+You can organize your deployment process into jobs.
+Every deployment process has at least one job.

 ::: moniker-end

-A phase is a series of tasks that run sequentially on the same target.
+A job is a series of tasks that run sequentially on the same target.
-At design time in your phase you specify a series of tasks that you want to run on a common target.
+At design time in your job you specify a series of tasks that you want to run on a common target.
-At run time (when either the build or release pipeline is triggered), each phase is dispatched as one or more jobs to its target.
+At run time (when either the build or release pipeline is triggered), each job is dispatched as one or more jobs to its target.

 ::: moniker range="tfs-2017"

 > [!NOTE]
-> You must install Update 2 to use phases in TFS 2017, and they are available only in release management deployment processes.
+> You must install Update 2 to use jobs in TFS 2017, and they are available only in release management deployment processes.
-> Phases in build pipelines are available in Azure Pipelines, TFS 2018.2, and newer versions.
+> Jobs in build pipelines are available in Azure Pipelines, TFS 2018.2, and newer versions.

 ::: moniker-end